erdikusdemir/optoma-mqtt-remote/README.md

 This code is compiled from mqtt [pubsub](https://github.com/knolleary/pubsubclient) and [esp8266 ir remote](https://github.com/markszabo/IRremoteESP8266) library.

-Code is written for optoma hd39 darbee projector for basic functions.
+Code is written for optoma hd39 darbee projector for emulating basic functions.
 Connect your IRled to pin D2(GPIO04) and gnd (short leg of LED) for Wemos D1 pro.
 Put your SSID, password and MQTT server information and upload it.